Fasting Hydration: How to Get Through a Fast

 As fasting and metabolic wellness continue to evolve, hydration is emerging as a key piece of the puzzle.

 What you drink during a fast matters — and choosing fasting electrolytes that supports, rather than undermines, your fast can make a meaningful difference in how the experience feels.
+At FAST:RX, we believe hydration should work with your fast, not against it.

 Back to blog